robertwgehl/robertwgehl.github.io/_posts/2023-02-10-bumpAndSlump.md

 I also stressed the fact that the real lesson of the Fall of 2022 was that ActivityPub succeeded in scaling up.

 Like I said, the [resulting article](https://www.wired.com/story/the-mastodon-bump-is-now-a-slump/) is actually quite good.
-I commend Hoover for the article because it covered things like legal liability and the fact that the network did scale and because she interviewed a Mastodon admin.
+I commend Hoover for the article because it covered things like emerging questions about [legal liability](https://www.eff.org/deeplinks/2022/12/user-generated-content-and-fediverse-legal-primer) and the fact that the network did scale and because she interviewed a Mastodon admin.

 But it does however imply that Mastodon is somehow failing because of the "slump."
 It implies that Mastodon is dying.

 And I know this because just a day after it came out, *another* reporter called to ask about Mastodon's impending demise -- and that reporter cited Hoover's WIRED article.
 That second reporter was working on a story about... new and emerging alternatives to corporate social media.
 And they were starting with the premise that Mastodon failed and it was time to find something new.

 In other words, that reporter was looking for the next Killer Hype Cycle.